Menu

 Trail Description

 A 0.1-mile trail of moderate slope leads up one side of the hill and across the top.
 It is lined with wood chips.
-For further exploration, consider the short trail through the Kingston Shores Woodland, immediately adjacent.
+For further exploration, consider the 0.15-mile trail through the Kingston Shores Woodland, immediately adjacent.
+Lined with rocky outcroppings and trees draped with ivy, it provides a natural corridor within an otherwise-dense residential development.
+At the bottom of the hill, as the trail approaches Leigh Road, look for a sign marking Howlands Spring.
+A small footbridge spans the stream.

 Habitats and Wildlife